“Have you been watching Mindhunter?”

 Don’t be afraid of failure

 With every class or informational interview, Holden is ridiculed, lambasted, and stonewalled.
 Even when his manhood comes into question, he perseveres.
 Fast forward and the term “serial killer” is universally accepted, leading to books, documentaries, and a Netflix series.
-Without his perseverance, there’s a lot of killers on the loose.
+Without his perseverance, there are a lot of killers on the loose.

 Design thinking looks to create a culture that rewards success and allows for failure.
 Maybe your existing culture is silencing the Holdens on your team?
 Marketers need a safe space for divergent thinking where creative ideas can emerge.
 These crazy concepts are the very ideas that grow into the conventions of tomorrow.